nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 ### Using the Bare Java API

 You can use the CoreSession object in a server-side deployed custom Java component and implement the importing logic you need from there.
 We also provide a default [import/export format]({{page page='nuxeo-core-import-export-api'}}) for the repository with piping logic.

+### node.js Importer

+**Features**

+The [node.js importer](https://github.com/nuxeo-sandbox/nuxeo-node-importer) makes use of the REST API and provides you with additional services compared to the bare approach:

+- Multi-threading
+- Client-side browsing of a complete hierarchy of content (folders, subfolders and files)

+**Customization Language**

+JavaScript

+**Customization Logic**

+Fork and override a specific object implementation.
+It is quite easy to add a custom logic to start a workflow on the document at the same time, changing its lifecycle, or setting a custom ACL.
+A [sample fork with custom rules](https://github.com/nuxeo-sandbox/nuxeo-node-custom-importer) is provided on GitHub.

+**Limitations**

+No out-of-the-box format for metadata values specification.
+Also not recommended if import rate is the critical factor, since data transit over HTTP/S.